4 Sensorial Retail Locales Around the Globe

 The 2,000-square-feet Cult Gaia Miami pop-up plays with garden motifs in its display of the fashion brand’s collection.

-5 Experiential Retail Spaces That Invite a Sense of Play
+5 Experiential Retail Design Spaces That Invite a Sense of Play

 Treat yourself in these five inviting retail spaces around the globe, which feature bold design aesthetics.